Inspectorate Team

 Matthew Butterly

-Prior to joining the OIP Matthew spent 24 years with the Airport Police in Dublin Airport.
-His last 8 years spent specifically as Training Officer and then Training Manager for the Airport Police.
-During his time as Training manager he reinstituted an Officer Protection Training Programme for control and restraint/self-defence and handcuffing techniques in line with International best practice, the European Convention on Human Rights and Constitutional Rights.
+Prior to joining the OIP, Matthew served 24 years with the Airport Police at Dublin Airport, spending his last eight years in the roles of Training Officer and later Training Manager.
+In his role as Training Manager, he reinstated an Officer Protection Training Program, focusing on control and restraint, self-defence, and handcuffing techniques in line with international best practices, the European Convention on Human Rights, and constitutional rights.

 Martin Wynne